Here’s Revathi’s Journey From A Small Village To Working For India’s Largest IT Company

 “My dream has always been to get a good education and have my own voice”

-Growing up in a marginalised family did not stop Revathi to dream big for herself.
+Growing up in a marginalised family did not stop Revathi from dreaming big for herself.
 Revathi was born in a small village in Andhra Pradesh where her parents are farmers.
-Though a shy kid, right from the beginning she was a curious and fast learner, trying to get to the crux of everything.
+Though a shy kid, right from the beginning, she was a curious and fast learner, trying to get to the crux of everything.
 When Revathi’s village did not offer secondary education, her parents moved Revathi and her sister to their grandparents’ home in a nearby town to pursue their education.
 Her parents were always keen to provide a proper education for their children.

 Revathi grew up dreaming of creating her own space in the world, achieving her potential, and defining her own identity.
 Her grandparents’ house was not a safe place for girls and thus she couldn’t go out of the house much.
 Revathi wanted to step out of the closed space, explore and learn so much.
 In the initial 2-3 years, her exposure to the external world was very limited, until a regional project of CRY, People’s Organisation of Rural Development (PORD) arrived in her neighbourhood.

-The People’s Organisation of Rural Development (PORD) project focuses on ensuring quality life, equal opportunities, health and education protection to the children in the underserved areas.
-This helps them lead a life with dignity, have a safe childhood and also give them a space to come together and understand their community.
+The People’s Organisation of Rural Development (PORD) project focuses on ensuring the quality of life, equal opportunities, health and education protection for children in underserved areas.
+This helps them lead a life with dignity, have a safe childhood and also gives them a space to come together and understand their community.

 With their door-to-door campaign, the team invited Revathi to be a part of their children’s collective meet taking place in the neighbourhood.
 Banking on the opportunity, Revathi was happy to be a part of this exciting initiative but experienced resistance from her reluctant grandparents.
 However, Revathi’s resilience and a little persuasion from the project team paved the way for her to be a part of the children’s collective.

-Revathi’s active participation with the PORD project activities brought many children from the neighbourhood together as a community and made childhoods safe for children.
+Revathi’s active participation in the PORD project activities brought many children from the neighbourhood together as a community and made childhood safe for children.
 The team also encouraged these children to pursue their studies as well so that they have better opportunities in the future, which will also end the cycle of poverty.

 The children's collective opened up a new world for Revathi and there was no looking back for her!
 It gave her a great platform to have a voice, and transform into a strong independent woman with high aspirations.
 While she actively took part in activities and made herself aware of child rights and their violations, the PORD team in recognition of her zeal and enthusiasm, made her the child resource person for the community and trained her to talk and mobilise people about child rights at different forums.
 She visited different schools where she spoke on child rights.
 Going further, she even started a conversation on menstrual health in the children’s collective and was made the child rights ambassador.
 The team always ensured to keep the spark of curiosity in her alive and guided her to study better.
 They also helped her with future educational opportunities.